5 hours ago

 3. Give your fitness an influx of fun

 They say time flies when you’re having fun and exercise is no exception.
 So if you’re having trouble finding the motivation to move past a lack of weight loss progress, take the focus off of losing weight and onto enjoying your workouts.
 “Train consistently by doing something you can enjoy,” recommends Jane.
 “Whether it’s a 50 minute walk to work because it’s stress-free, going to the gym, cycling, swimming, booking in for a class – if you love it, it will love you back even more!”

 4. Follow in your fitness heroes’ footsteps

 Ultimately, exercise helps us achieve a better quality of life in our later years.
 So take inspiration from those who have always enjoyed an active lifestyle to see what’s worked for them and how they’ve adapted their workout plans to better suit their ages and life circumstances.
 “I had the enormous pleasure of interviewing Honor Blackman, the original Bond girl, when she was in her 70s,” says Jane.
 “She is now 89 - still beautiful, strong and still acting.

-“She told me about how in the Avengers, (the original 60s version) she learned how to do Judo so that she could do all of her own stunts.
+“She told me about how in the Avengers (the original 60s version) she learned how to do Judo so that she could do all of her own stunts.
 She was incredibly fit and despite a back injury, practised Pilates and still moved like someone in their 20s.
-Look at older women you really admire and who you think look good – Madonna, Judy Dench, Helen Mirren, Michelle Pfeiffer, Julianne Moore - these women won’t tell you that they've exercised manically all of their lives, but they will have done most of the above in a natural and life affirming way, (excluding Madonna - she will have done all of them very purposefully!)”
+Look at older women you really admire and who you think look good – Madonna, Judi Dench, Helen Mirren, Michelle Pfeiffer, Julianne Moore - these women won’t tell you that they've exercised manically all of their lives, but they will have done most of the above in a natural and life affirming way (excluding Madonna - she will have done all of them very purposefully!).”

 5. Become a more mindful (but not more miserable) eater